oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LanguageIdentification/README.md

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | How to use training and inference with SpeechBrain, Intel® Extension for PyTorch* inference, Intel® Neural Compressor quantization, and a oneapi-aikit container
+| What you will learn   | How to use training and inference with SpeechBrain, Intel® Extension for PyTorch (IPEX) inference, Intel® Neural Compressor (INC) quantization, and a oneapi-aikit container
 | Time to complete      | 60 minutes

 ## Purpose

 Spoken audio comes in different languages and this sample uses a model to identify what that language is.
 The user will use an Intel® AI Analytics Toolkit container environment to train a model and perform inference leveraging Intel-optimized libraries for PyTorch*.
-There is also an option to quantize the trained model with Neural Compressor to speed up inference.
+There is also an option to quantize the trained model with Intel® Neural Compressor (INC) to speed up inference.

 ## Prerequisites